Kruemelmann/pdfgoose/README.md

 Pull requests welcome:)
 If you like to do some bigger changes please open an issue, so we can chat about.
+And a list of open todos can be found in the todos list [here](./TODO.md).

 ## Authors